-The CCD provides comprehensive career development support that can help students in all stages of career planning and in the decision-making process, from choosing a major to negotiating a salary.
+The CCD provides comprehensive career development support that can help students in all stages of the career planning and decision-making process, from choosing a major to negotiating a salary.
 The more familiar you are with our services, the easier it will be to refer a student to the CCD.

 Our team of career counselors can assists students in deciding a variety educational and occupational options, as well as providing them with the tools needed for making an informed decision.
 These tools can include personality & career assessments, career research tools, and other resources that are useful in the career decision-making process.
 Students can schedule an individual career counseling appointment to discuss a variety of topics, ranging from choosing a major/career path to conducting a mock interview.